flben233/OsuToMalodyServer/README.md

 # OsuToMalodyServer

-An application that allow you to directly download osu!mania beatmaps from osu! offcial server in malody v.
+An application that allow you to directly download osu!mania beatmaps from osu! mirror server `https://catboy.best/` in malody v.

 Based on Spring Boot 3.0.2